Xerox Holdings Corporation (XRX) Investors Who Lost Money Have Opportunity To Lead Securities Fraud Lawsuit

 (MENAFN- PR Newswire)

-The Law Offices of Frank R. Cruz announces that investors with losses related to Xerox Holdings Corporation ("Xerox" or the "Company") (NASDAQ: XRX ) have opportunity to lead the securities fraud class action lawsuit.
+LOS ANGELES, Jan.
+16, 2025 /PRNewswire/ -- Glancy Prongay & Murray LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against Xerox Holdings Corporation ("Xerox" or the "Company") (NASDAQ: XRX ).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN XEROX HOLDINGS CORPORATION (XRX), CLICK

 What Is The Lawsuit About?